RubensZimbres/Repo-2018/Raspberry Pi3 B - IoT Project/README.md

-# To Do List - Raspberry Pi3 Model B
+# To Do List - Raspberry Pi3 Model B - IoT Project

 1 - Plug and Play